Learning Neural Constitutive Laws From Motion Observations for Generalizable PDE Dynamics: Conclusions, Limitations, and Future Work

 We present \paperAcro{} as a novel hybrid NN-PDE approach toward learning generalizable PDE dynamics from motion observations.
 Our method enforces PDE constraints throughout the training and deployment stages while taking a data-driven approach toward constitutive modeling.
 Specifically, we embed NN-based constitutive laws inside a differentiable PDE-governed simulator.
 We then train the NN model via a loss function based on the difference between the simulator's output and the motion observation.
 Through a carefully designed network architecture based on physics, \paperAcro{} guarantees common constitutive priors, such as rotational equivariance and rest state equilibrium.
 After training on a single motion trajectory, \paperAcro{} achieves one-shot generalization over temporal ranges, initial/boundary conditions, complex geometries, and even multi-physics scenarios.
 Real-world experiments demonstrate \paperAcro{}'s ability to learn generalizable dynamics from videos.

 In the near future, we aim to extend \paperAcro{} to various physical phenomena, including heterogeneity, hysteresis, and hardening/softening.
 Enforcing the second law of thermodynamics \citep{gurtin2010mechanics} in constitutive design is also an exciting direction.
+In terms of applications, we plan to generalize it to tasks requiring minimal sim-to-real gaps ranging from robot locomotion/manipulation to general control in complex physics \citep{wang2023softzoo}.
+We also envision extending \paperAcro{} to other PDEs, such as the Reynold stress tensor in turbulence modeling \citep{ling2016reynolds}.
+We also plan to generalize our framework to other discretization schemes, e.g., FEM.
 Furthermore, our NN approach can benefit from improved interpretability and facilitating modification after training.
 Currently, we assume the initial condition, including the geometry, is known.
 Additionally, we assume that we have motion observations of the entire volumetric object (in 2D, with the entire surface).
 Future work may consider modeling initial condition uncertainties and working with partial observations. \paperAcro{} can also be extended to learn from pixel-level video data without manual tracking.

 At a higher level, \paperAcro{} benefits from \emph{both} classic PDE \emph{and} data-driven approaches.
 By enforcing classic PDE priors, \paperAcro{} achieves orders-of-magnitude higher accuracy on generalization tasks than purely NN approaches that do not enforce PDE constraints \citep{sanchez2020learning}.
 Utilizing a single expressive neural architecture, \paperAcro{} can capture many material properties, from solids to fluids, without hand-crafted, case-by-case, expert-designed models.
 Consequently, we believe \paperAcro{} will open the gates for more forthcoming hybrid NN-PDE, best-of-both-world solutions.